Favorite Me Time Indulgences for Mom (That Don’t Have to Break the Bank)

 Having a show to look forward to where the opening song doesn’t include the words “be there on the double” is amazing.
 My husband knows mommy hides on Monday nights after 8 pm, and he handles bedtime.

 I am the first one to say I thoroughly enjoy wearing my husband’s oversized work shirts and sweats to bed, but it’s nice to have a pair of pajamas that match and make you feel nice to go to bed in.
 New pajamas make me feel confident and sexy, and hey, who knows what could happen after that?!
 Plus, you can usually find an ultra-soft, ultra-affordable pair at Target!

 9. Take time to work on your journal, planner, or scrapbook

 Whatever it is that gets your creative side going, do that thing!
-I love writing in a specific kind of journal, and decorating a planner I have.
-Whether it is cooking, sewing, drawing, singing, whatever it is, make time for it.
+I love writing in a specific kind of journal and decorating a planner I have.
+Whether it is cooking, sewing, drawing, singing, or whatever it is, make time for it.

 10. Find a friend and go out for coffee

 Go to coffee with a friend and enjoy some adult conversation.
-It is good for the soul to have good girlfriend time: talk, laugh, cry, vent, and encourage each other.
-It is nice to catch up and put on normal clothes” all the while being encouraged that you’re not alone and you can survive another day.
+It is good for the soul to have girlfriend time to talk, laugh, cry, vent, and encourage each other.
+It is nice to catch up and put on “regular clothes,” all the while being reassured that you’re not alone, and you can survive another day.

-These are just a few ideas I like to go to when I am in a rut but there really isn’t much that can’t be done for your me time if it’s what you need and it fits your budget.
+These are just a few ideas that I like to use when I am in a rut, but there really isn’t much that can’t be done for your me time if it’s what you need, and it fits your budget.
 The secret to doing the things that fill your “mom tank” is believing you’re worth it.
 You are worth investing in so that you can get up and do this all over again tomorrow.
 Take the time to do the things that you did before you had kids, it’s important, and your kids will be better because of it.